upperlinecode/mario-javascript/README.md

 2. Now introduce gravity.
 That is, increase `mario.vy` by a small amount each frame, so long as he is not touching the ground.

-3. You'll also probably want to stop Mario from jumping when he is not touching the ground.
-A simple codnitional that checks `mario.y` will likely do.
+3. You may also want to stop Mario from jumping when he is not touching the ground.
+A simple conditional that checks `mario.y` will likely do.

 ### Continuations